AzonInc/Doorman/docs/guide/firmware/additions.md

 :::

 ### ESPHome
-::: details Create a runtime config TCS Command Binary Sensor You can add more configurable command binary sensors next to the preconfigured ones using lambda, globals and text inputs.
+::: details Create a Runtime Config TCS Command Binary Sensor You can add additional configurable command binary sensors alongside the preconfigured ones by using lambda, globals, and text inputs.

 ```yaml
 <!--@include: minimal.example.yaml-->